LesKemVal/RBlock-BD-Packet/docs/ForPartners/valuation-strategy-brief.md

 We value the platform based on:

 - Verified raise traction
 - Fully compliant smart contract infrastructure
 - Data & portfolio flywheel effects
 - Self-issuance and capital efficiency
 - Strategic path to Reg A+ and secondary markets
 - Future credit-based investing capabilities
+- Robust, ongoing marketing and partnership strategy focused on long-term platform retention
+- In-house dev expansion planned for Year 2, with a gradual transition to owned OSS infrastructure

 We welcome partner discussions that align with this thesis and support long-term, scalable investor ownership models.